Going to Iran

 Going to Iran is the sixth book by American feminist writer and activist Kate Millett.
 It was published in 1982 by Coward, McCann & Geoghegan.
 It documents the experience of Millett and her partner Sophie Keir when they traveled to Iran's first International Women's Day in 1979.

+Plot

+Going to Iran follows the personal account of Millett and Sophie Keir's stay in the country during the early days of revolution.
+Millett was invited to Iran along with several prominent American feminists of the time to speak at a rally in Tehran in celebration of International Women's Day, 1979, less than two months after the Shah's departure.
+The rally transitioned to a large-scale demonstration, following Ayatollah Khomeini's announcement that women in government offices be required to wear Islamic dress.